wieni/wmcontroller/README.md

  composer require wieni/wmcontroller
 ```

+You should also include the patch from [#2638686](https://www.drupal.org/node/2638686) if you're getting early rendering errors in your controllers.

 ## Configuration

 Before you get started, make sure you have configured at least the `module` and `path` options